Questions:

 Debian/Ubuntu:

-#update system packages:
+#update system packages:sudo apt-get update

 sudo apt-get upgrade